-' 152.510 PRELIMINARY DEVELOPMENT PLAN.
+§ 154.111 APPLICATION AND PRELIMINARY DEVELOPMENT PLAN.

-A preliminary development plan shall be prepared and shall include the following information:

-(1) A map showing street systems, lot or partition lines and other divisions of land for management, use or allocation purposes.

-(2) Areas proposed to be conveyed, dedicated or reserved for public streets, parks, parkways, playgrounds, school sites, public buildings and similar public and semi-public uses.

-(3) A plot plan for each building site and common open space area, showing the approximate location of buildings, structures and other improvements and indicating the open space around buildings and structures.

-(4) Elevation and perspective drawings of proposed structures.

-(5) A development schedule indicating:

-(A) The approximate date when construction of the project can be expected to begin.

-(B) The stages in which the project will be built and the approximate date when construction of each stage can be expected to begin.
-Buildings shall conform to the current Uniform Building Code (UBC) as of date of issue of the building permit.

-(C) The anticipated rate of development.

-(D) The approximate dates when each stage in the development will be completed.

-(E) The area, location and degree of development of common open space that will be provided at each stage.

-(6) Agreements, provisions or covenants which govern the use, maintenance and continued protection of the planned unit development and any of its common open space areas.

-(7) The following plans and diagrams:

-(A) An off-street parking and loading plan.

-(B) A circulation diagram indicating proposed movement of vehicles, goods and pedestrians within the planned unit development and to and from thoroughfares.
-Any special engineering features and traffic regulation devices shall be shown.

-(C) A landscaping and tree plan.

-(8) A written statement which is part of the preliminary development plan shall contain the following information:

-(A) A statement of the proposed financing.

-(B) A statement of the present ownership of all the land included within the planned unit development.

-(C) A general indication of the expected schedule of development.
-(Ord.
-01-05, passed 6-6-01)
+- (A) An applicant shall include with the application for approval of a planned unit development a preliminary development plan as described in division (B) below.
+The procedure for review and approval of a planned unit development is the same as contained in § 154.061.
+(Prior Code, § 152.509) - (B) A preliminary development plan shall be prepared and shall include the following information: - (1) A map showing street systems, lot or partition lines, and other divisions of land for management, use, or allocation purposes; - (2) Areas proposed to be conveyed, dedicated, or reserved for public streets, parks, parkways, playgrounds, school sites, public buildings, and similar public and semi-public uses; - (3) A plot plan for each building site and common open space area showing the approximate location of buildings, structures, and other improvements and indicating the open space around buildings and structures: - (4) Elevation and perspective drawings of proposed structures; - (5) A development schedule indicating: - (a) The approximate date when construction of the project can be expected to begin;

+- (b) The stages in which the project will be built and the approximate date when construction of each stage can be expected to begin.
+Buildings shall conform to the current Uniform Building Code (UBC) as of date of issue of the building permit; - (c) The anticipated rate of development; - (d) The approximate dates when each stage in the development will be completed; and - (e) The area, location, and degree of development of common open space that will be provided at each stage. - (6) Agreements, provisions, or covenants which govern the use, maintenance, and continued protection of the planned unit development and any of its common open space areas; - (7) The following plans and diagrams: - (a) An off-street parking and loading plan; - (b) A circulation diagram indicating proposed movement of vehicles, goods, and pedestrians within the planned unit development and to and from thoroughfares.
+Any special engineering features and traffic regulation devices shall be shown; and - (c) A landscaping and tree plan. - (8) A written statement which is part of the preliminary development plan shall contain the following information: - (a) A statement of the proposed financing; - (b) A statement of the present ownership of all the land included within the planned unit development; and - (c) A general indication of the expected schedule of development.
+(Prior Code, § 152.510) (Ord.
+01-05, passed 6-6-2001)

-' 152.511 APPROVAL OF THE PRELIMINARY DEVELOPMENT PLAN.
+§ 154.112 APPROVAL OF PRELIMINARY AND FINAL PLANS.

+(A) Approval of the preliminary plans.
 The approval of the preliminary development plan by the Planning Commission shall be binding on both the Planning Commission and the applicant.
 However, no construction shall commence on the property until approval of the final development plan is granted.
-(Ord.
-01-05, passed 6-6-01)
+(Prior Code, § 152.511)